 Today, copyright protection has expanded.
-Copyright law now gives authors a monopoly over much more than mere copying of their works.
+It now gives authors a monopoly over much more than mere copying of their works.
 The exclusive rights of a copyright owner has expanded and evolved due to modern –day advances.
 Today, copyright protection lasts for much longer than 14 years.
-Also, today, the categories of works that are covered by copyright protections has expanded more than the original list of just maps, charts, and books.
+Also, today, the categories of works that are covered by it has expanded more than the original list of just maps, charts, and books.

 Copyright protects the expression of an idea, but not the idea itself.
 However, in California, ideas may be protected by the legal doctrine of implied contract.
 There must be an understanding that if the idea is used the person who pitched that idea will be compensated.

 If the work has been registered with the United States Copyright Office prior to the date of infringement, the copyright holder may bring an action in federal court.
 The plaintiff may request statutory damages.
 Another benefit of the Copyright Act is the ability to collect attorney fees.
 Generally, a copyright infringement case at a minimum will cost the plaintiff $50,000.00.